 Our customer-driven design process – co-creation - is the cornerstone of our strategy to rapidly develop and deploy commercial battery-electric trucks.
 Partnerships with customers are informing the product design, as well as the design of the surrounding ecosystem of charging infrastructure, vehicle maintenance and service.

 Working with purpose and passion, the team of over 700 experts in our global Electric Mobility Group is fully dedicated to bringing e-mobility to the commercial vehicle market.
-We have already delivered 100 electric commercial vehicles to our customers globally to continue to lead the way for the industry.
+We have already delivered more than 200 electric commercial vehicles to our customers globally to continue to lead the way for the industry.

 With recent enhancements to the Detroit Assurance suite of safety systems, Daimler Trucks North America is the first manufacturer to put partially automated driving features (SAE level 2) into series production.
 The Detroit Assurance 5.0 Adaptive Cruise Control and Active Lane Assist (Lane Keep Assist) features make automated driving possible in all speed ranges for the first time in a series production truck.
 Automating acceleration, deceleration and steering helps reduce the chance for human error and potentially reduce accidents.
 The newly established Autonomous Technology Group is part of Daimler Trucks’ global effort to put highly automated trucks (SAE level 4) onto the roads within a decade.
 To achieve this, Daimler Trucks is investing more than EUR 500 million (more than USD 570 million).
 In commercial trucking, level 4 is the logical next step after level 2 to increase safety as well as efficiency and freight efficiency.